What Does Liquidation Mean?

 Compulsory Liquidation is a Court driven procedure, whereby a creditor has issued a Winding Up Petition to force a company into Liquidation.

 The amount owed to the creditor must be more than £750 and more often than not a Statutory Demand has been issued first.
 More information on Statutory Demands can be found by following the link.

 Once a petition is issued, a hearing date is set by the Court.
 On that date the Court will decide whether or not the company should be placed into liquidation, and an order to that effect will be made.

-On the making of the Winding Up Order a Government civil servant called the Official Receiver will be appointed as the Liquidator, who will then seek to liquidate the Company’s assets and investigate the conduct of the directors.
+On the making of the Winding Up Order a Government civil servant called the Official Receiver will be appointed as the liquidator of the company, who will then seek to liquidate the company’s assets and investigate the conduct of the directors.

 More information on Compulsory Liquidations can be found here.

 If a Statutory Demand or a Winding Up Petition has been issued it is still not too late to take action.
 We would be happy to provide you with advice in that regard and discuss the options with you.

 A Members Voluntary Liquidation is also called a solvent liquidation and because there are usually no outstanding creditors.
 Accordingly the members are in charge and decide which Insolvency Practitioner is appointed as Liquidator of the Company.